zadyson/OTUStalker/README.md

 # OTUStalker

+Zoe A. Dyson & Lachlan B. M. Speirs

-Extracts a subset of a QIIME 16S dataset based on assigned taxonomy
+Extracts a subset of a QIIME 16S dataset based on assigned taxonomy (further information coming soon...)